×

 Certain meningitis infections are prevented by vaccination, but not all are.

-Meningitis brought on by a bacterial or viral infection is more common in children.
-The following children have a higher risk of contracting the illness:
+Meningitis is caused by a bacterial or viral infection, which is more common in children.
+Children with the following characteristics have a higher risk of contracting the illness:

 Sepsis, or bloodstream infection, is typically the cause of meningitis in infants.
 Most frequently, group B streptococci, Escherichia coli, and Listeria monocytogenes are the germs that cause the infection that are obtained from the birth canal.

-Older infants and kids typically become infected when they come into touch with respiratory secretions (such nasal mucus or saliva) that are contaminated with the meningitis-causing bacteria.
+Older infants and children typically become infected when they encounter respiratory secretions (such as nasal mucus or saliva) contaminated with meningitis-causing bacteria.
 Neisseria meningitidis and Streptococcus pneumoniae are two bacteria that can affect older infants and children.
 Meningitis was mostly caused by Haemophilus influenzae type B, but it is now uncommon due to extensive vaccination against that bacterium.

 Types of Meningitis

 Bacterial Meningitis: Bacterial meningitis is typically transmitted from person to person due to the involvement of multiple types of bacteria.
 Both adults and children in good health have the microorganisms on or in their bodies.
-Although they can transmit the bacterium to others, it does not imply that they will get sick.
-It is critical to get medical attention as soon as possible since bacterial meningitis can be fatal.
+Although they can transmit the bacterium to others, it does not imply they will get sick.
+Getting medical attention as soon as possible is critical since bacterial meningitis can be fatal.

 Viral Meningitis: Viruses are the primary cause of meningitis infections.
-While viral meningitis may not be severe, in infants under three months of age and in other children at high risk, it frequently has a more severe course.
+While viral meningitis may not be severe, it frequently has a more severe course in infants under three months of age and in other children at high risk.
 Serious episodes of viral meningitis can be caused by some viruses, including herpes simplex, even in older individuals and children.

 Amebic Meningitis: Naegleria fowleri is the amoeba that causes amebic meningitis.
-As the amoeba ascends the nose and reaches the brain, it infects humans.
+The amoeba ascends the nose and reaches the brain, infecting humans.
 It is not contagious.
-The warm freshwater lakes and rivers where people swim are home to amoeba.
-Additionally, contaminated soil, tap water, and splash pads can all harbour this amoeba.
+Amoebas live in warm freshwater lakes and rivers where people swim.
+Additionally, contaminated soil, tap water, and splash pads can all harbor this amoeba.

 Parasitic Meningitis: Compared to bacterial and viral meningitis, parasitic meningitis occurs far less frequently.
 Animals host the majority of parasites.
 Humans can become infected by eating contaminated food or by unintentionally swallowing dirt polluted by diseased animal excrement.